Why It Works

-Chipotle's corn salsa utilizes Latin American flavors like roasted chilies, red onion, and cilantro.
-We decided to take the ingredients a little bit north of the border and translate them into a Southwestern Thanksgiving staple.
+The obvious move was to take these flavors a little bit north of the border and translate them into a Southwestern-style Thanksgiving staple.
 Bacon adds a salty-smoky flavor to the final product, plus enough grease to soften a handful of chopped red onion and a healthy dose of garlic.
 Depending on your tolerance for spice, a pinch of cayenne or even some chopped jalapeño contributes a bold kick to the dish.
-Once the aromatics have softened, the somewhat pre-seasoned corn joins the party along with the finishing elements: sour cream for tartness and, of course, a hefty pour of heavy cream.
+Once the aromatics have softened, corn joins the party along with our finishing elements: sour cream for tang and, of course, a hefty pour of heavy cream.
 The only effort required for this recipe is time—be patient and reduce the cream over low heat so neither the corn nor dairy overcooks.

 - 1/2 pound bacon (about 6 thick-cut strips), chopped